MarcoCiaramella/goes17-to-geotiff/README.md

 # goes17-to-geotiff
-Convert goes17 data in netcdf format to geotiff
+Python library to convert goes17 data in netCDF format to geotiff raster format